Multiple Sclerosis Task Force

 HOT OFF THE PRESS

 Multiple Sclerosis Task Force members published a paper entitled: Tired of not knowing what that fatigue score means?
 Normative data of the Modified Fatigue Impact Scale (MFIS) in Multiple Sclerosis and Related Disorders.
 The purpose of this study is to develop normative data for the MFIS in a large community sample, stratified by age, gender, and education and to compare the derived new cutoffs to an existing cutoff.
-If you are interested in joining the Multiple Sclerosis Task Force, please email Dr. Ekaterina Dobryakova.
+If you are interested in joining the Multiple Sclerosis Task Force, please email Silvana Costa.

 INFORMATION & EDUCATION PAGES (IEPs) PUBLISHED